DjamesSuhanko/EasyMaker-AS/README.md

 ![EasyMaker interface](./easymaker-interface.jpg)

 ## Create
 Create an animated image using a sequence of images from your computer.
-You can cancreate animated gif, webp or apng for web, social media or to send by telegram and whatsapp.
+You can create animated gif, webp or apng for web, social media or to send by telegram and whatsapp.

 ## Convert
 Change the format between any of these animated image formats.
 A gif can be transformed in a webp, apng or again, gif renamed.